bharatnautiyal/ELK_Stack/README.md

 ## Installing Java on Ubuntu 2

-Before getting your hands on Elasticsearch, you’ll first have to install Java on your server.
+Before getting your hands on Elasticsearch, you’ll first have to install Java and Nginx on your server.
 Java installation is required for Elasticsearch to run.
-You’ll install OpenJDK, the open-source Java Development Kit (JDK).
-This JDK is the recommended Java development environment for Elasticsearch.

 sudo apt update -y